Euna Kim

-Euna Kim (Korean: 유나킴; born October 27, 1994), is a Korean American retired singer and rapper, previously based in South Korea.
+Euna Kim (Korean: 유나킴; born October 27, 1994), is an American retired singer and rapper, previously based in South Korea.
 She appeared as a contestant on the South Korean survival reality shows Superstar K 3 (2011), Unpretty Rapstar 3 (2016), and The Unit (2017).

 Career

 Kim began her singing career in 2011 as a contestant on the television talent show Superstar K 3, after which she joined YG Entertainment.
 She was meant to debut as a member of a new girl group, but she left the label in 2013 before debuting.

 Kim made her solo debut in 2014 with the single "Without You Now" featuring Yoon Mi-rae, Tiger JK, and Bizzy.
-In 2015, she joined the short-lived girl group The Ark, which later disbanding in 2016 after releasing one song.
+In 2015, she joined the short-lived girl group The Ark, which later disbanded in 2016 after releasing one song.

 In 2016, Kim participated in the rap competition show Unpretty Rapstar 3.
 Later that year, she signed with Maroo Entertainment.
 In 2017, she competed in the survival reality show The Unit, finishing in 10th place.
 In 2018, Kim and former The Ark member Jeon Min-ju formed the duo KHAN and released the single, "I'm Your Girl?".

 The duo also participated in Season 1 of Vocal Play.